lumeland/lume/CONTRIBUTING.md

   as the local Lume path.
 - Run `lume local` in your project folder to update the `lume/` import to the local path.

+## Changelog

+Lume has a CHANGELOG.md file to document all changes for each version.
+The file follows the specs defined at [Keep a Changelog](https://keepachangelog.com/).

+Please, document your changes in the latest unreleased version inside one of the allowed sections (Added, Changes, Removed, Fixed).
+Create the section it if doesn't exist.
+Include the identifier of the issues and/or pull request at the
+end: (i.e. `- Fixed URL generation #123`).
+Then run `deno task changelog` to format the file and generate the links to GitHub.

+## Testing

+Run `deno task test` to run all Lume tests.
+If you only want to run a single file, run `deno task test [path]`.
+For example
+`deno task test tests/esbuild.test.ts`.

+The tests consist on a bunch of miniwebsites that are build and the result must match with the previous **snapshot**.

+### Example with `icons` test

+Let's see the test file for the icons plugin at `tests/icons.test.ts`:

+- `getSite` returns a `Site` instance with the `src` folder configured to the `icons` folder (resolved to `tests/assets/icons`).
+- Then, we can configure the site.
+For this test, we import and register the `icons` plugin.
+- The function `build(site)` builds the site without writing the files on disk but saving result on memory.
+- Finally, we use the function `assertSiteSnapshot` to check if the result matches with the **snapshot**.
+- The snapshots, stored in the `tests/__snapshots__` folder, contains an array with the generated content of all pages and other info that we want to check.
+  If the new content doesn't match with the snapshot, the tests fail.
+- If you make some changes that generate a different output:
+  - Fix your changes to generate the same expected output.
+  - Or run `deno task test:update` to update the snapshot with the new output.